Earthen Matter Materials Archive Projects Field Trips

 For the past few months we’ve been working on making iron and steel using a bloomery.
 Through this process, iron ore is transformed into metallic iron, using charcoal as a fuel and carbon source.
 The intermediate material, called a bloom, that comes out of the bloomery is very impure, with mixed compositions and slag inclusions.

 To be refined, the bloom has to be hammered and pressed into flat pieces that are joined together, then hammered and cut again, over and over, until all the inclusions are gone and the metal becomes more homogenous.
 The work is hard and slow, but very rewarding.
+These images show some of our experiments, testing forged textures, ground and polished surfaces, acid etch and patina, and temperature oxidation.

 BUILDING A CHARCOAL FORGE